 Lemon Juice - 1 tablespoon - Always use freshly squeezed lemon to balance out the flavor.
 I stand firm on this point.
 Bottled lemon juice is not the same.
 If you prefer lime juice, use freshly squeezed lime.

 1. Prepare the Strawberries

 Prepare fresh strawberries by rinsing and hulling them.
-If the strawberries are extra-large, cut them into a smaller sizes.
+If the strawberries are extra-large, cut them into smaller sizes.
 Frozen strawberries are already washed and hulled.

 2. Sweeten the Strawberries

-In a medium bowl, toss the strawberries with sugar (or another preferred sweetener) and let stand for 20 minutes.
+Toss the strawberries with sugar (or another preferred sweetener) in a medium bowl and let stand for 20 minutes.
 This step helps to draw out the sweetness of the strawberries and balance any bitterness.

-Place the strawberries, water, and lemon in a blender and blend until smooth.
+Blend the strawberries, water, and lemon until smooth.

 4. Mold and Freeze

-Pour the popsicle mixture into the mold, place the top, and insert the popsicle sticks.
+Pour the popsicle mixture into the mold, place the top, and insert the sticks.
 Freeze for 6 hours.

 To unmold the popsicles, gently try to remove them from the mold.
 If they are not budging, run warm to hot water over the mold for 30 seconds, using caution not to get the popsicle wet.
 Gently release the popsicle from the mold.

 Substitutions and Variations

-Spices and Herbs - Here are some recommendations if you would like to add complexity to the flavor profile.
+Spices and Herbs - Here are some recommendations if you want to add complexity to the flavor profile.